-The Rainbow Optimist Club offers an original workshop for community organizations and businesses called Creating a Safer Space for the LGBT2Q+ Communities.
+The Rainbow Optimist Club offers an original workshop for community organizations, businesses and individuals called Creating a Safer Space for the 2SLGBTQI+ Communities.

 A safe space is a place or environment in which a person can feel confident that they will not be exposed to discrimination, criticism, harassment, or any other emotional or physical harm.

-The goal is to teach people how to create a safer space, a space where people can find themselves represented and reflected, and where they understand that all people are treated with respect and dignity.
+The goal is to teach people how to create a safer space, a space where people can find themselves represented and reflected, and where they understand that all people are treated with respect, dignity and are included.

-People and organizations that have completed the workshop can offer a space:
+People and organizations that have completed the workshop can offer a space, home or community:

-where the people/staff have been trained to understand LGBT2Q+ issues and needs;
+where the people/staff have been trained to understand 2SLGBTQI+ issues and needs;

-and that understands the challenges and stigma faced by families.
+and that understands the challenges and stigma faced by the 2SLGBTQI+ community and their families.